kensteph/vet-clinic-db/README.md

 # 📖 Vit-Clinic <a name="about-project"></a>

-> Vit-Clinic is PostgreSQL database project that allows to store animals' information.
+> Vit-Clinic is a PostgreSQL database project that allows to store animals' information.

 ## 🛠 Built With <a name="built-with"></a>